dsanz/liferaty-docker-images-support-demo/multi-container/04_LB+LFR-cluster+mysql8+ES7/readme.md

 Routing mesh does not provide sticky session, which means that, if liferay service is published in the ingress (or a custom overlay) network and managed by the routing mesh, there is no guarantee about which node will serve the request.
 A test in this scenario reveals that it's not possible to log in in Liferay portal when the swarm runs >1 replicas for the liferay service.
-Docker EE provides [sticky session feature](https://docs.docker.com/ee/ucp/interlock/usage/sessions/), however, goal of this iteration is to keep using Docker CE.
+Docker EE provides [sticky session feature](https://docs.docker.com/ee/ucp/interlock/usage/sessions/) as part of the Layer 7 routing, however, goal of this iteration is to keep using Docker CE.

 Just adding an external load balancer with sticky session won't resolve the issue.
 After configuring sticky session cookie in traefik, this is what happened:
 * Traefik detects the list of service replicas and their IP addresses.